 Feature selection is an essential procedure to obtain extracted features for raw data representation.
 In recent year, it is a hot research topic in the field of machine learning.
 Compared with the conventional methods by heuristic approach or manual approach with human-intervention, data-driven feature learning through deep learning exhibits its much higher performance.
 In [9], Bengio et al. introduce the advantages of deep learning for feature learning, which is a layered architecture like human brain.
 Through deep learning, the simple features are extracted from the raw data, and then more complex features are learned through multiple layers [10].
-Finally, considerable features are generated through multi-iteration learning, in which the parameters, i.e., forward propagation and backward propagation are continuously optimized.
+Finally, considerable features are generated through multiiteration learning, in which the parameters, i.e., forward propagation and backward propagation are continuously optimized.
 Specifically, feature learning is often classified into two categories, i.e., supervised learning and unsupervised learning.

 Through supervised learning, the sample data is forwarded from input to the top layer for prediction.
 By minimizing the value of the cost function between the target value and the predicted value, backward propagation is used to optimizes the connection parameters between each pair of layers.
 In particular, CNN [11] is a transformation based on neural network, which is used to represent features via supervised learning.
-CNN is often implemented in image analysis, speech recognition [12] and This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TBDATA.2017.2717439, IEEE Transactions on Big Data text analysis, etc..
-Especially in the field of image analysis, CNN has been a great success, such as face recognition [13], scene parsing [14], cell segmentation [15], neural circuit segmentation [16], analysis of images the breast [17] [18] and brain lesion segmentation [19] [20].
-For example, a novel 3D-CNN is proposed to categorize in polyp candidates on circulating tumor cell (CTC) [21].
-In [7] [22] [23], and evolved convolution networks are proposed to classify the lung nodules through supervised feature learning from medical images.
-Gao et al. [24] and Schlegl et al. [25] CNN-based methods for classifying the lung tissue according based on lung CT images.
+CNN is often implemented in image and video analysis [12], [13], speech recognition [14], [15] and text analysis, etc..
+Especially in the field of image analysis, CNN has been a great success, such as face recognition [16], scene parsing [17], cell segmentation [18], neural circuit segmentation [19], analysis of images the breast [20], [21] and brain lesion segmentation [22], [23].
+For example, a novel 3D-CNN is proposed to categorize in polyp candidates on circulating tumor cell (CTC) [24].
+In [7], [25], [26], and evolved convolution networks are proposed to classify the lung nodules through supervised feature learning from medical images.
+Gao et al. [27] and Schlegl et al. [28] CNN-based methods for classifying the lung tissue according based on lung CT images.